top of page

 I wasn’t a good partner then, and it’s a relief to admit that.

-This is just one of many stories of transformation, healing, and the quiet power of human connection.
+This is just one of many stories of transformation, healing, and the power of human connection.
 When I look back, I realise how deeply I've been shaped by the people who’ve walked beside me, some briefly, others for a lifetime.
 These relationships reminded me that we’re not meant to go through life alone.
 It’s through connection that we grow, heal, and find the strength to face what at times feels impossible.

-For a long time, I lived from my ego and became overly independent, closed off, and deeply hurt.
-It’s taken years to begin undoing those patterns, and I’m still learning.
+For a long time, I lived from my ego and became overly independent, closed off, and hurt.
+Undoing those patterns takes years, and as I’m still learning.
 I know now that opening up, especially when you come from an unsafe or unloving environment, takes an incredible amount of courage.
-We often carry the weight of old wounds, hidden behind the shell of adulthood, not fully living but just trying to survive.

 At times, at a point where everything feels like it is falling apart -relationships, friendships, careers, sense of self, when there's nothing left to hold on to, we are forced to reflect on the real meaning of our existence.
 That forces us to confront the ways we were hurting and have hurt others.
 At times when everything around us is collapsing, the real change happens; we turn inward, lost, often for hours, because the outside world feels unbearable.